SSBun/FlyCoding/README.md

 ### Build Project
 * You can download this project and build it in your Xcode
-* You should move the application in project folder 'Products' to Mac Application and open it.
-Then you can close it.
+* You should move the application in project folder 'Products' to Mac Application and run it.

 ⚠️ **If you cannot see 'flyCoding' in Xcode menu Editor, you can go to System Extension config to check flyCoding** ⚠️